stassius/StableHoudini/README.md

 3. Run A1111 with webui-user.bat
 4. Install asset libraries from /hda/ and use assets inside Houdini
 5. Make sure the Python folder is located next to the top_stable_diffusion.hda file
 6. After the first time you created an SD node, /hda/Config/config.ini file will be created.
 In it you can change the default URL and also turn on http authorization for remote server if you use it.
+Also, if you work locally, put 0.15 to the Timeout property, it will speed up starting a project when Automatic is not loaded.
 Restart Houdini for changes to take effect.

-If you got errors, try to find them in this document: https://github.com/stassius/StableHoudini/wiki/Common-Errors
+If you got problems running Stable Houdini, there is a troubleshooting guide: https://github.com/stassius/StableHoudini/wiki/Troubleshooting-checklist

 ### Recommended TOP Network parameters
 In localscheduler node: